Yash-Gavade/Patient-Prime/README.md

 ###   FUTURE WORK

-•	Adding Ambulance Service  :  Driver can locate the patient with the shortest  distance between the A point to B point .
+<br>•	Adding Ambulance Service  :  Driver can locate the patient with the shortest  distance between the A point to B point .
 Location of Patient .

 •	Android Application : Patient can operate this application through their Handheld Phones

 ### CONCLUSION

-This application will give the new proposed system of Healthcare System .
+<br>This application will give the new proposed system of Healthcare System .
 Generic medicine , Other facilities will help user in their Health care

 Everyone needs to be well informed and concerned about the quality of care.